stfc/PSyclone/doc/developer_guide/developers.rst

     :members:

 This class collects information for each variable used in the tree starting with the given node.
+A VariablesAccessInfo instance can store information about variables in any arbitrary code, not only for a PSyIR node.
+You can pass it to more than one ``reference_accesses()`` function to add more variable access information, or use the ``merge()`` function to combine two VariablesAccessInfo objects into one.
+It is up to the user to keep track of which access information is stored in an VariablesAccessInfo instance.

-For each variable an instance of ``psyclone.core.access_info.VariableAccessInfo`` is created, which collects all accesses for that variable using ``psyclone.config.access_info.AccessInfo``
+For each variable used an instance of ``psyclone.core.access_info.VariableAccessInfo`` is created, which collects all accesses for that variable using ``psyclone.config.access_info.AccessInfo``
 instances: